 Location: Vestmannaeyjar, Iceland

-My 37th ground of 2019 was on Sunday 19h May at Hásteinsvöllur in Vestmannaeyjar, Iceland.
+My thirty-seventh new ground of 2019 was on Sunday 19h May at Hásteinsvöllur in Vestmannaeyjar, Iceland.
 The match was ÍBV vs. Vikingur Reykjavik in the Icelandic Úrvalsdeild.

 The main stand is in the middle of the southern side of the ground.
 The stand was constructed in 2012 providing the ground with a covered spectator area for the first time.
 It has 456 bucket seats built into the concrete levels as well as a separate plexiglass box at the back for officials and media.
 Underneath the stand are the two dugouts and a tunnel leading back towards a separate dressing room building and an indoor training facility.
 The stand is carved into a shallow grass bank which become flat by the time it reaches pitch level.
 The southern flank also has a car park and a two-storey club building with a clubhouse and offices and a wooden food hut outside this.